 You’ll have an advisor to help you get started.
 And if you start to feel overwhelmed, we offer tutoring and other resources.

 We want to help you succeed.
 Partly because that’s our mission, partly because it will strengthen our shared community, and partly because your success is a good advertisement for us.
 When you get a good job, it proves to others that we’re a smart option.

 I saw something on the news about Ivy Tech students not graduating.
 What's up with that?

 Lots of people graduate from Ivy Tech.
 In May 2016, nearly 19,371 credentials were awarded at Ivy Tech commencement ceremonies across Indiana.
-That’s an increase of 60 percent over the last five years.

 Is it easy to get good grades at Ivy Tech?